The Flood (Take That song)

-"The Flood" is a song by British pop group Take That from their sixth studio album, Progress (2010).
+"The Flood" is a song by English pop group Take That from their sixth studio album, Progress (2010).
 It was released as the lead single in the United Kingdom on 7 November 2010.
 The song is the first to feature Robbie Williams since his return to the band in July 2010, and features both Williams and Gary Barlow on lead vocals.

 The song received acclaim from critics, who praised its anthemic sound and Williams' vocals.
 It peaked at number 2 on the UK Singles Chart, and was a hit internationally.

 Promotion

 The song was placed on the Radio 1 A-Playlist for a number of weeks after its first play on radio in early October.
-The band appeared on X Factor result show 6 to perform "The Flood" live for the first time on 14 November, it was also the first time they had performed as a five piece in 15 years.
+The band appeared on X Factor result show 6 to perform "The Flood" live for the first time on 14 November, it was also the first time they had performed as a five-piece in 15 years.
 They also performed it on Children in Need and closed the show with number-one single "Never Forget".
 They then sang "The Flood" on X Factor Italy on 23 November, as well as on The Voice of Holland on 27 November.
-Following that was Skavlan.
+Following that was a performance on Skavlan.

-Then they performed it on Benissimo on 1 December.
+Then they performed it on Benissimo in Switzerland on 1 December.
 Next up was The Late Late Show in Ireland on 10 December and then they performed it live on Wetten, dass..? in Germany.
 They also performed "The Flood" on Strictly Come Dancing and Dance avec les stars.
 They later sang it on the X Factor final on 12 December, where they also sang their number 1 single "Never Forget" with the final three contestants.
 They closed the Royal Variety Performance with "The Flood", with their backing dancers representing the progress of man.